Slippery Elm: Uses and Risks

 Pregnant women especially should not use slippery elm.
 Traditionally, people thought it could cause miscarriages.

 Interactions.
-Slippery elm may slow down how quickly your body absorbs medications.
+Slippery elm may slow down how quickly your body absorbs medications, so don’t ingest slippery elm near the time when you take your medicines.
 If you take any medications regularly, talk to your doctor before you start using slippery elm supplements.

 Supplements are not regulated by the FDA.